dhellmann/pymotw/PyMOTW/zipfile/index.rst

 Python ZIP Archives
 ===================

-Since version 2.3 Python has had the ability to import modules from inside ZIP archives if those archives appear in sys.path.
-The zipfile.PyZipFile class can be used to construct a module suitable for use in this way.
-When you use the extra method writepy(), PyZipFile scans a directory for .py files and adds the corresponding .pyo or .pyc file to the archive.
-If neither compiled form exists, a .pyc file is created and added.
+Since version 2.3 Python has had the ability to :ref:`import modules from inside ZIP archives <zipimport>` if those archives appear in :ref:`sys.path <sys-path>`.
+The :class:`PyZipFile` class can be used to construct a module suitable for use in this way.
+When you use the extra method :func:`writepy()`, :class:`PyZipFile` scans a directory for ``.py`` files and adds the corresponding ``.pyo`` or ``.pyc`` file to the archive.
+If neither compiled form exists, a ``.pyc`` file is created and added.

 .. include:: zipfile_pyzipfile.py
     :literal:
     :start-after: #end_pymotw_header

-When I set the debug attribute of the PyZipFile to 3, verbose debugging is enabled and you can observe as it compiles each .py file it finds.
+With the debug attribute of the :class:`PyZipFile` set to 3, verbose debugging is enabled and you can observe as it compiles each ``.py`` file it finds.

 ::